Cosmology without Einstein's assumption that inertial mass produces gravity: Cosmological Solutions

-To enable the integration, numerical values must be chosen for the parameters other than $k$ that appear in Eq.~(\ref{eqn37}), namely, $A_{\text C}$, $A_{\text P}$, and $B$ (implicitly through $R_{\text{min}}$).
-For this determination let us impose the requirement that the solution(s) provide good fits to a Hubble diagram based on data from recent observations of type Ia supernovae.
+When $k = -1$ or 1, elementary symbolic solutions of Eq.~(\ref{eqn34}) are unavailable, so one must resort to numerical integration.
+To enable the integration, numerical values must be chosen for the parameters other than $k$ that appear in Eq.~(\ref{eqn34}), namely, $A_{\text C}$, $A_{\text P}$, and $B$ (implicitly through~$R_{\text{min}}$).
+An obvious way to effect this determination is to impose the requirement that the parameters provide a distance modulus curve that is a good fit to a Hubble diagram based on data from the observations of type~Ia supernovae that revealed the acceleration of the expansion of the universe.
 Toward that end a number of definitions are in order:

 \begin{itemize}

 \item $t_0$, the time of the present epoch, i.~e., the time elapsed since the bounce at $t = 0$.